embj-org/ej/guides/src/01-Builder.md

 sys	0m0.006s
 ```

-### Understading what just happened
+### Understanding what just happened

-When you run a job, EJB follows this process:
+When we run a job, EJB follows this process:

 #### 1. Build phase
 EJB executes each build script sequentially

 Build scripts are run **sequentially**.
-This allows you to use every available core to speed up your build process for each individual config.
+This allows us to use every available core to speed up our build process for each individual config.

-Don't share build folders for multiple configs as EJB won't run your config before every other config has finished building.
+Don't share build folders for multiple configs as EJB won't run our config before every other config has finished building.

 #### 2. Execution phase
 EJB executes each run script

-Run scripts are run in **parallel** accross different boards and **sequentially** for each board config.
+Run scripts are run in **parallel** across different boards and **sequentially** for each board config.

-You must not share the same results path between multiple boards to avoid race conditions.
+We must not share the same results path between multiple boards to avoid race conditions.

 #### 3. Result collection
 EJB collects the results from the `results_path` once the run finishes.
 This phase happens at the
 same time as phase 2, the results are collected once the corresponding run script finishes.

-You can use whatever you want as a way to represent your test results,
+We can use whatever we want as a way to represent our test results,
 EJ will simply collect what's inside the `results_path` at the moment the `run_script` ends.

 ## Next Steps

 Congratulations!
-You now have a very simple but working EJ Builder setup which can already be used to automate your testing environnement.
+We now have a very simple but working EJ Builder setup which can already be used to automate our testing environment.
-The same way we created our Raspberry PI board, we could've just as easily added more board descriptions, there's no limit at how many boards and configs EJB can manage.
+The same way we created our Raspberry PI board, we could've just as easily added more board descriptions, there's no limit to how many boards and configs EJB can manage.

-The simple shell script approach, altough easy to setup, has some limitations, even for this simple example.
+The simple shell script approach, although easy to setup, has some limitations, even for this simple example.
 If you can't think of any, don't worry, we'll dive into those in [Guide 02 - Builder SDK](02-BuilderSDK.md) which will present these issues and how the `Builder SDK` solves them.